 Apple Snail

-The largest of freshwater snails Apple Snails (various species) are found in tropical and subtropical wetlands worldwide.
+The largest of freshwater snails, Apple Snails (various species) are found in tropical and subtropical wetlands worldwide.
 While some species can grow to 6 inches, the largest of the photo specimens was 2.6 inches long and weighed 1.9 ounces.
 Others in the batch, frozen whole in Vietnam, were smaller.
 For greater economy, buy frozen packages of apple snail meat - 50 or more for the same price as a dozen in the shell.

 The Pila snails in the photo are native to Southeast Asia and are a preferred eating snail.
 Unfortunately uneducated morons with get rich schemes have illegally imported Pomacea canaliculata from South America to Taiwan, Southeast Asia, the Philippines and Hawaii.
 These snails have never been a commercial success because snail eaters don't like them much and they are devastating rice and taro crops wherever introduced, causing severe economic damage and driving out the local snails.

-A 15.8 ounce package of whole frozen snails yielded 1.6 ounces of foot meat (10%).
-A 1 pound tray of frozen apple snail meat will yield just under 1/2 pound cooked.
-Do see that these snails are cooked thoroughly because they may harbor a parasite that can infect humans.
+A 15.8 ounce package of whole frozen snails yielded 1.6 ounces of cooked foot meat (10%).
+A 1 pound tray of frozen apple snail meat will yield 11 ounces thawed and drained (67%) and just under 8 ounces cooked (47%).

-• Thaw your snails.
+1. Thaw your snails.

 1. Cook your snails and remove the meat for whatever use you have in mind.